 This compendium aims to provide users with a comprehensive and accessible source of information on the Consumer Prices Index, including owner-occupiers’ Housing costs (CPIH).
 This compendium will focus chiefly on the measurement of owner occupiers’ housing costs (OOH).
 For more information on other items in CPIH, please see the Consumer Price Indices - Technical Manual.

-The CPIH is identical to the UK’s headline measure of inflation, the Consumer Prices Index (CPI), save for the treatment of OOH costs, which are excluded from the CPI.
+The CPIH is the UK's lead measure of inflation, and is identical to the former lead inflation measure, the Consumer Prices Index (CPI), save for the treatment of OOH costs, which are excluded from the CPI.
 The CPI came into existence in the late 1990s, and is identical to the Harmonised Index of Consumer Prices (HICP) which is produced for Eurostat according to European regulations.
 It replaced the Retail Price Index (RPI) as the headline measure of inflation in 2003.
 The RPI was de-designated as a National Statistic in 2013 due to the use of an unsuitable formula in the construction of the index.
-RPIJ was introduced in 2013, and was identical to the RPI, save for the use of a more appropriate formula to replace the unsuitable one.
-Therefore, RPI and RPIJ share many common flaws, such as population coverage, and treatment of OOH costs.
 The CPIH, which compensated for the lack of a measure of OOH in CPI, was introduced in 2013.
 OOH are a major part of household budgets and, as such, are an important aspect of consumer price inflation.
-As the more complete measure, then, it is intended that CPIH should in due course become the headline measure of consumer price inflation in the UK.
+As the more complete measure, then, CPIH is the lead measure of of inflation in our Consumer Price Statistics bulletin.

 Measuring owner occupiers’ housing costs